KaterynaD/LCom_DW/dbt/LCom_DW/README.md

 dbt run-operation create_lc_load_launches_monthly_snapshots
 ```
 - Monthly and weekly snapshots tables are populated via models based on the stored procedures.
 No need to run the stored procedures using macros
-- When tables are created this macro can be run to create Foreighn Key constraints while we can not do it properly using dbt contract
+- When tables are created this macro can be run to create Foreighn Key constraints while we can not do it properly using dbt contract (was not run in Prod)
 ```
 dbt run-operation create_FKs_set_1
 ```